mhsbiel/mhsbiel/README.md

 - 👋 Hey!!
 I am the Gabriel Ricardo Santos Porfírio
 - 👀 I'm interested in Programming logic
-- 🌱 I’m currently learning Programming logic / Algorithms
+- 🌱 I’m currently learning JAVA
 - 📫 How to reach me e-mail: rgabrielporfirio@gmail.com
 - 📫 How to reach me Linkedln: https://www.linkedin.com/in/gabriel-ricardo-santos-porfirio-72a96121b/